The Allure of the Direct Path

 This traditional Advaitic view of different levels practice should not be confused with an approach that rejects all practices as useless.
 In this regard we can contrast traditional Advaita Vedanta, which Ramana followed, and the teachings of J. Krishnamurti, which is often the source of neo-Advaita’s rejection of support practices.

-Advaitic aspirants may not be attracted to all such Yoga practices and need not be, but they should not therefore regard them as of no value or discourage others from doing them.
+Advaitic aspirants may not be attracted to all such Yoga practices, but they should not regard them as of no value or discourage others from doing them.
 Until the mind is fully ripe or sattvic, such practices have their value, though we should use them as a means to Self-inquiry, not in exclusion of it.
 Advaita without Yoga, like Advaita without Vedanta often leaves the student without the proper tools to aid them along their sometimes long and difficult path.

 The Advaitic Guru